Peabody Energy: Environmental record

-The practice of extracting coal from the earth for energy production purposes has been the subject of controversy for an extended duration of time.
-The Sierra Club has expressed concern regarding Peabody Energy's initial opposition to the Clean Air Act and other environmental regulations, as well as its support for the expanded use of coal generated electricity as a means of meeting increasing worldwide energy usage demands.
+Mining coal for energy production has been the subject of controversy for a long time.
+The Sierra Club has expressed concern regarding Peabody Energy's initial opposition to the Clean Air Act and other environmental regulations, as well as its support for the expanded use of coal-generated electricity as a means of meeting increasing worldwide demand for energy.
 The Natural Resources Defense Council has been critical of Peabody's advocacy for expanding coal generated electricity in the U.S., specifically on account of the environmental impacts of surface mining operations.
-The environmental impact of Peabody's surface mining operations in Muhlenberg County, Kentucky was also the subject of criticism in John Prine's 1971 song "Paradise."
+The environmental impact of Peabody's surface mining operations in Muhlenberg County, Kentucky was the subject of criticism in John Prine's 1971 song "Paradise."
 In Newsweek's 2011 rankings of the least eco-friendly companies in the US, Peabody Energy was ranked #9 out of the top 500 largest US companies based on their environmental impact.

 Peabody launched its first land reclamation program, Operation Green Earth, in 1954.
-Since then, Peabody's activities in regards to the pursuit of its mission, specifically concerning environmental sustainability practices, have been recognized by regulators and industry groups, but have raised concerns among its critics, primarily environmental advocacy organizations.
-The company has taken steps to enact environmental restoration and has been recognized by the United States Department of the Interior, for their reclamation efforts.
+Since then, Peabody's activities in pursuit of its mission, specifically concerning environmental sustainability practices, have been recognized by regulators and industry groups, but have raised concerns among its critics, primarily environmental advocacy organizations.
+The company has taken steps to enact environmental restoration and has been recognized by the United States Department of the Interior for their reclamation efforts.